JHobson316/Reinforcement-Work-JH/Arrays/array.md

  What are 3 kinds of array methods, and how do we use them?

  - Question 5
- What ar two examples of higher order Array methods?
+ What are two examples of higher order Array methods?